Currency exchange icon Currency Exchange Fee Comparison Calculator

 A = M R - F

-In this expression, M is the amount you start with, R is the exchange rate used for the cash method, and F is the flat fee.
-The result A is the amount of foreign currency you receive after the fee is deducted.
-This structure is especially useful when a provider charges a fixed service fee or when you want to model an ATM operator charge as a flat cost.
+In the cash expression, M is the amount you start with, R is the exchange rate used for the cash method, and F is the flat fee.
+The result A is the foreign currency you receive after the fee is removed.
+This is a good model for a bureau charge, a kiosk service fee, or an ATM surcharge that behaves like a fixed deduction.

 Formula: A = M / R × (1 - f / 100)